marcoriola/dotfiles/README.md

 - Wlogout

 ## Installation
-**IMPORTANT:** The installation script won't work on other distros other than arch (and maybe arch-based ones, but I have not tested it).
-The dotfiles *may* work on other distros, feel free to try them.
+**IMPORTANT:** The installation script is designed for Arch based distros, however, I have only tested it on Arch and CachyOS.
+The dotfiles *will* work on other distros but you will have to do some tinkering.

 You will need git to clone the repo
 ```